aiday-mar/Hadoop_Spark_Python_Tutorials/Applied Machine Learning : Algorithms/README.md

 cv.best_estimator_
 ```

 A support vector machine is a classifier that finds an optimal hyperplane that maximizes the margin between two classes.
+The kernel trick transforms data that is not linearly separable in an n-dimensional space to a higher dimension where it is linearly separable.